dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 However, if Giraffe is not to your taste then there are many other great F# web libraries available:

 - [Saturn](https://saturnframework.org/) (F# MVC framework built on top of Giraffe)
-- [Suave](https://suave.io/) (Not only a web framework, but an entire web server written in F#)
+- [Suave](https://suave.io/) (An entire web server written in F#)
 - [Freya](https://freya.io/)
 - [WebSharper](https://websharper.com/)

-ASP.NET Core and ASP.NET Core MVC are perfectly compatible with F# too (despite being mainly designed for C#).
+ASP.NET Core and ASP.NET Core MVC are perfectly compatible with F#.

 ### F# on the Frontend

+After F# has set its mark on the server side of things it has also seen a lot of innovation on the frontend of the web.

+[Fable](https://fable.io/) is an F# to JavaScript transpiler which is built on top of [Babel](https://babeljs.io/), an extremely popular and advanced JavaScript compiler.

 - Fable